Call centers are the front line of customer service but many common call center problems can stand in the way of top-tier customer service.

-According to a recent Linkedin report, in addition to the low wages, compensation still remains one of the biggest challenges in recruitment for a call center.
+According to a recent Linkedin report, besides the low wages, compensation remains one of the biggest call center challenges in recruitment.

 In addition, a call center employee with aspirations can easily get discouraged given the little or no room for growth in a monotonous job.
 As a result, agents and employees have high rates of burnout, turnover, and poor performance.Related: 7 ways to reduce call center turnover forever

 Most call center agents only communicate with superiors when something is going wrong.
-However, call center managers should recognize and acknowledge the effort as well as outstanding performance.
+However, call center managers should recognize and acknowledge the effort and outstanding performance.
 It is the easiest approach to build trust, strengthen agent-manager relationships and bring positive energy to the workplace.

 Call center agents work hard, and rewarding them for a job well done, will keep them motivated and willing to stay in the company.
-Compare company benefits and wages to other call centers in the industry as well as offer incentives and even reward programs to compete for the best talent.
+Compare company benefits and wages to other call centers in the industry and offer incentives and even reward programs to compete for the best talent.

-It is crucial that skilled and motivated agents are able to handle a conversation successfully and gain customer trust.
-Coaching agents with traditional training methods can be quite time-consuming and not necessarily the most effective way.
+It is crucial that skilled and motivated agents can handle a conversation successfully and gain customer trust.
+Coaching agents with traditional training methods can be quite time consuming and not necessarily the most effective way.

-Instead, the agent should be trained to provide value to the company.
+Instead, a trained agent should provide value to the company.
 See how you can teach agents to deliver personalized customer service.

 Gamification is transforming call centers.
 With the right game mechanics, tools, tactics and techniques, managers can transform their call center into a customer-centric operation by motivating employee engagement and achievement.